twellspring/aws-saas-factory-identity-and-routing-with-eks-and-istio/README.md

       d.
 Run `MakeMeAdmin` from SelfService before you `sudo vi /etc/hosts`
       e.
 Append the output of the command to /etc/hosts.
 It identifies the load balancer instance associated with the Istio Ingress Gateway, and looks up the public IP addresses assigned to it.
       f.
+Disconnect from VPN (if you don't you get blocked by the firewall)
+      g.
 In the browser, open two tabs, one for each of the following URLs:

        ```
           https://tenanta.example.com/bookinfo